Kelly Mark Logo

 During product development, I consistently gathered feedback from industry professionals and incorporated their insights to refine and improve the final design.

-At the beginning of the upload flow, users found it a lot easier and flexible to drag and drop rather than click a button that opens their documents.
+I started to experiment with different different designs for uploading the users' spreadsheet.
+Users found it a lot easier and flexible to drag and drop rather than click a button that opens their documents.

 Early iterations of feature ideas